mikewurtz/taskman/docs/taskman-design.md

 ```

 #### stream
 The stream command will provide users with a stream of the output given the provided `task-id`.
 If the task is running, the user will receive the output as it is produced continuously starting from the top of the output.
 If the task is not running, the user will receive the output until the end of the output stream and then close.
 If the task is running and the task completes or is stopped; the stream will receive the final output and be closed.
-If the task does not exist or is not associated with the user a `NOT_FOUND` will be returned.
+The only exception is an admin will be able to run stream for any existing task regardless of who owns it.

 ```
 Usage:
-  taskman stream <task-id> --user-id <user-id> [--help]
+  taskman stream <task-id> --user-id <user-id> [--server-address <host:port>] [--help]

 Description:
   Stream real-time output from a running task identified by its unique task ID.